Energy Efficiency Regulations · Reclimatize

 Energy Conservation Act, 2001 (amended 2022)

-The Energy Conservation Act is the bedrock of India’s industrial energy efficiency framework.
+The bedrock of India’s industrial energy efficiency framework.
 It created the Bureau of Energy Efficiency, established the system for designating large energy consumers, set the legal basis for mandatory energy audits and reporting, and introduced tradeable Energy Saving Certificates.
-The 2022 amendment expanded the Act’s scope to include non-fossil fuel energy sources, extended obligations to the transport sector, and created the legal basis for carbon credit trading.
-For designated consumers — large industrial facilities in eleven covered sectors — compliance with the EC Act and its associated BEE programmes is mandatory, not voluntary.
+The 2022 amendment expanded scope to include non-fossil fuel energy sources, extended obligations to the transport sector, introduced Renewable Consumption Obligations, and created the legal basis for carbon credit trading.
+For Designated Consumers across eleven covered sectors, compliance is mandatory.

 Market Mechanism